B

 Temperament

 Beagadors are sweet and friendly dogs with great personalities.
 As puppies, beagadors tend to be incredibly adventurous and will want to explore your entire house and backyard.
 Expect them to display playful behaviors like chewing on toys and dropping tennis balls at your feet.
-Once your beagador is full-grown, they will become incredibly attached to their primary parent and will loyally follow you through your daily activities.
+Once your beagador is full-grown, it will become incredibly attached to its primary parent and will loyally follow you through your daily activities.

 When they’re not playing or exploring, beagadors love to sit and listen to family conversations.
 These dogs are always underfoot, largely because they don’t like to be alone.
 Expect to see affectionate and adoring personality traits, especially if you raise your beagador from a puppy.
-Remember that because beagadors are hunting dogs, they will need plenty of exercise in order to stay on their best behavior.
+Remember that because beagadors are hunting dogs, they will need plenty of exercise to stay on their best behavior.

 A cute black Retriever/Beagle mixed breed puppy sitting outdoors